 - I-94 marked D/S (As of April 30, 2013 Chicago O'Hare international airport will no longer issue a paper form I-94.
 New students will be advised on how to print their I-94 record during orientation.)

 - D/S stands for "duration of status" and refers to the program period listed at item 3 on Form DS-2019.
 The definition of J-1 "duration of status" is the period specified on Form DS-2019 "plus a period of 30 days for the purpose of travel and departure from the USA".

-- A student is expected to carry a full-time course of study (8-12 credit hours per term) and maintain "good" academic standing.
-No student may drop under the full course load requirement under any circumstances unless otherwise advised by the International Student Advisor.
+- A student is expected to carry a full-time course of study (12-15 credit hours per semester) and maintain "good" academic standing.
+No student may drop under the full course load requirement under any circumstances unless otherwise advised by the Assistant Director, International Student Services and Engagement.